• Skip to primary navigation

 A Brooklyn-Italian’s recipes celebrating food and family

-His professional background as a photographer is evident as you turn the pages of this captivating book.
+His professional background as a photographer is evident as you read this captivating book.

 Mr. Paterna offers snapshots of what it was like to be an Italian in Brooklyn.
 Photos of people, places and food that will elicit an emotional response.
 Forgotten memories will be triggered.